Category

 GET THE REPORT

-Knowing there is a Category 3 hurricane making landfall in Florida is good intel.
-But knowing there are 150 mph winds, widespread flooding in Miami, and a delayed evacuation from coastal cities is actionable intel.
+For example, knowing a Category 3 hurricane is making landfall in Florida is good intel.
+But knowing there are 150 mph winds, widespread flooding in Miami, and a delayed evacuation from coastal cities where you have several facilities is actionable intel.
 You can respond specifically to the needs of your people in that area without wasting time or resources on the wrong move.

 What Makes Threat Intelligence Actionable?

-When we think about effective risk intelligence, we often take these six components into consideration:
+When we think about practical risk intelligence, we often consider these six components:

-• Risk awareness — Recognizing the wide array of risk types
+• Risk awareness — Recognizing the vast array of risk types

 • Risk understanding — Displaying a detailed knowledge of a given threat